mviereck/x11docker/README.md

 Have a look at 'x11docker --help' to see all options.

-Example: Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations:
+Example: Run wine and playonlinux on xfce desktop in a sandbox in a Xephyr window, sharing a home folder to preserve settings and wine installations, and with a container user similar to your host user:
-   - x11docker --xephyr --sudouser --home --desktop x11docker/xfce-wine-playonlinux start
+   - x11docker --xephyr --hostuser --home --desktop x11docker/xfce-wine-playonlinux start

-Example: Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations:
+Example: Run playonlinux in a sandbox in an xpra window, sharing a home folder to preserve settings and installations, and with a container user similar to your host user:
-   - x11docker --xpra --sudouser --home --desktop x11docker/xfce-wine-playonlinux playonlinux
+   - x11docker --xpra --hostuser --home --desktop x11docker/xfce-wine-playonlinux playonlinux

  #ToDo
   - improve --virtualgl performance